-- For every user maintains the list of celebrities in the cache as well whom that user is following.
+- Every user maintains the list of celebrities in the cache as well as whom that user is following.
 When the request will arrive (tweet from the celebrity) you can get the celebrity from the list, fetch the tweet from the user timeline of the celebrity and then mix the celebrity’s tweet at runtime with other tweets of User A.

-- So when User A access his home timeline his tweet feed is merged with Eminem’s tweet at load time.
+- So when User A accesses his home timeline his tweet feed is merged with Eminem’s tweet at load time.
 So the celebrity tweet will be inserted at runtime.

 Other Optimization: For inactive users don’t compute the timeline.
 People who don’t log in to the system for a quite long time (say more than 20 days.).

 Twitter handles thousands of tweets per second so you can’t have just one big system or table to handle all the data so it should be handled through a distributed approach.
-Twitter uses the strategy scatter and gather where it set up the multiple servers or data center which allow indexing.
-When twitter gets a query (let’s say #geeksforgeeks) it sends the query to all the servers or data centers and it queries every Early Bird shard.
+Twitter uses the strategy of scatter and gather where it set up multiple servers or data centers that allow indexing.
+When Twitter gets a query (let’s say #geeksforgeeks) it sends the query to all the servers or data centers and it queries every Early Bird shard.
 All the early bird that matches with the query return the result.
 The results are returned, sorted, merged, and reranked.
 The ranking is done based on the number of retweets, replies, and the popularity of the tweets.